adamzvolanek/DevRack/README.md

 ## Acknowledgments

-* A special thanks for those that maintain the docker containers I use and reference.
-Without you, I would not have started on this journey.
-A special thanks to those that create wonderful installation documentation and at times include a docker-compose file already.
+* A special thanks for those that maintain the docker containers I use and reference: [linuxserver](https://www.linuxserver.io/), [binhex](https://github.com/binhex), [ich777](https://github.com/ich777) and many more.
-* A thanks goes out to the YouTube channels I follow ot begin this NAS journey, and to those at work that encouraged me to simply try.
-My work has allowed me to enter the cloud space specifically, but without my foundational knowledge and continued interest, I would not have the job I currently have.
+* All the YouTube channels that create tutorials and walk-throughs of all things Unraid and dockers.
-* A last thanks to those that have supported me: my awesome group of friends from highschool, my girlfriend, and those that say I can't do something.
+* A last thanks to those that have supported me: my awesome group of friends from highschool, my ~~girlfriend~~ fiance, and those that say I can't do something.

 ## Shameless Plug